-One such issue is the question of statutory authorization.
-Differences in the degree to which agencies can account for international issues depend on the agency's specific statutory authorization.
+One such issue is the question of statutory authorization-for international regulatory cooperation.
+Differences in the degree to which agencies can account for international issuesengage in such activities depend on the agency's specific statutory authorization.
 Some agencies have clear authorization and a mandate to engage in international activities.
 For example, the FCC has statutory mandates to pursue international cooperation for international communications topics, including international long distance, submarine cables, and satellites.
-The U.S. SAFE WEB Act of 200646 gave the FTC new authorities to share information and provide investigative assistance to foreign law enforcement agencies.
-The SEC also has statutory authority to provide enforcement assistance to its foreign counterparts.47 Yet other agencies state that their authorizing statutes do not grant them legal authority to consider international impacts when making regulatory decisions.
-The CPSC emphasized that all of its international work takes place in pursuit of the mission of promoting product safety.48 While alignment of standards may be beneficial from a trade perspective, the CPSC will only pursue alignment if it would increase safety, and will not support efforts toward alignment where safety is not improved.49 NHTSA staff emphasized that the authorizing statute makes safety the overriding priority of the agency, and there is no mention of harmonization in the authorizing statute.
+The U.S. SAFE WEB Act of 200656 gave the FTC new authorities to share information and provide investigative assistance to foreign law enforcement agencies.
+The SEC also has statutory authority to provide enforcement assistance to its foreign counterparts.57 Yet other agencies state that their authorizing statutes do not grant them legal authority to consider international impacts when making regulatory decisions.
+The CPSC emphasized that all of its international work takes place in pursuit of the mission of promoting product safety.
+While alignment of standards may be beneficial from a trade perspective, the CPSC will only pursue alignment if it would increase safety, and will not support efforts toward alignment where safety is not improved.
+NHTSA staff emphasized that the authorizing statute makes safety the overriding priority of the agency, and there is no mention of harmonization in the authorizing statute coordination in the authorizing statute.
+The SEC's primary mission is to protect investors; maintain fair, orderly, and efficient markets; and facilitate capital formation.
+The SEC will only pursue alignment if it would further that mission.

-46 Pub.
+56 Pub.
 L. 109-455, 120 Stat.
 3372 (2006).

-47 15 U.S.C. § 78u(a)(2)
+57 15 U.S.C. § 78u(a)(2)

 Another common theme was the extent to which agencies engage in both formal and informal collaboration with their foreign counterparts.
 Agencies emphasized that extensive informal contacts and information sharing were key to regulatory cooperation.
 The FDA has extensive formal and informal exchange programs with foreign counterparts, especially the European medicine and food safety agencies.
 There is an employee exchange program in place between the FDA and its EU counterparts, and an EU representative literally sits down the hall from FDA international affairs staff.
-The FDA's Deputy Commissioner for International Affairs reported that he communicates with his European counterpart on a daily basis.
+Thethe FDA's Deputy Commissioner for International Affairs reported that he communicates with his European counterpartforeign counterparts on a daily basis.
 The CPSC has informal relationships with European counterparts, with multiple phone calls and emails every week.
 CPSC staff also have close informal working relationships with counterparts in Canada, Mexico, Australia, Japan, and Korea.
 The FTC provides training and technical assistance to other countries in developing their regulatory policies.
 For example, the FTC helped Eastern European countries write their competition and antitrust laws and establish their competition agencies.
 The FCC maintains an international visitors program which hosted more than 500 visitors from overseas in 2010, and it hosts Web forums to discuss current issues with foreign counterparts.
 The SEC's international office also has a very active program to provide training and technical assistance to foreign regulators.
-It conducts formal training and exchange programs and trains more than 1,000 regulators per year.
+It conducts formal training and exchange programs and ainsattended by more than 1,000 regulators per year.